GummySearch Alternatives (2026): 9 Replacements Compared

 F5Bot does the bare minimum on its free plan.
 It sends email alerts when your keywords show up on Reddit, Hacker News, or Lobste.rs.
 On free there's no dashboard, no analytics, and no filtering beyond the keywords themselves — but a free plan still exists, which keeps it the best zero-budget option.

 Limitations.
 There's a hidden cost to the free plan.
 Users monitoring 10+ keywords typically report spending one to two hours daily just sorting through irrelevant alerts.
 At a fully-loaded cost of $50/hour, that's $12,500 to $25,000 annually in time spent on manual filtering.
-On free, any single keyword auto-disables once it gets about 50 hits in 24 hours — so a popular keyword goes quiet and you miss the rest of that day's mentions (paid tiers raise that to roughly 1,000/day).
+High-volume keywords also auto-pause once they hit their daily alert cap (20/day on free, 100/day on Silver), so a popular keyword goes quiet and you miss the rest of that day's mentions.
 No dashboard on free means no historical search, no analytics, and no way to spot trends over time.

 4. Brand24 — Best for Enterprise Social Listening